Not So Nice Comments About Heidi Being Not So Neighbourly

-A colour mistake on the other hand is when I see a blue house with a undertone that makes the house look purple in the sunshine.
+On the other hand, a colour mistake is when I see a blue house with an undertone that makes the house look purple in the sunshine.
 The homeowner likely wanted a navy house but chose a colour like Benjamin Moore Midnight Navy instead of Benjamin Moore Hale Navy.
 Or the mocha house on the corner that looks pink every morning.
 Or like my last post where the trim and field was painted so randomly.

 Those are paint mistakes.

 They happen because a homeowner didn’t get the right advice from either the paint store or their painter.
 They didn’t get the proper help choosing paint colours and they probably didn’t get large samples of their colour choices to see what it would really look like.
 In the case of the bad transitions, the homeowners hired inexperienced painters that didn’t understand colour transitions and the differences between trim and field.